Trust-Region Noise Search for Black-Box Alignment of Diffusion and Flow Models: Experiments

 \paragraph{Results.} \Cref{tab:draw_bench_comprehensive} demonstrates that TRS is consistently better than all baselines across generative models and reward functions.
 On both models, TRS exceeds the state-of-the-art DTS* performance with up to $4\times$ reduction in wall-clock time and fewer reward evaluations.
-OC-Flow and Fast Direct underperform relative to random search, highlighting the difficulty of surrogate modeling and gradient-based optimization in high-dimensional noise spaces, while TRS shows the best results. \Cref{fig:exp:img:qualitative} show some qualitative results and \Cref{fig:exp:text_to_image_scale} further illustrates the scaling trends from small to high budgets, where TRS generally shows the best trends, where else the other algorithms saturate earlier.
-Full hyperparameter configurations of all methods are displayed in \Cref{sec:app:hyper_params}.
+OC-Flow and Fast Direct underperform relative to random search, highlighting the difficulty of surrogate modeling and gradient-based optimization in high-dimensional noise spaces, while TRS shows the best results.
+Diagonal CMA-ES (with zero initialization, as full CMA-ES is infeasible due to its $\mathcal{O}(d^2)$ memory) performs comparably to TRS on the image task, yet TRS remains best overall.
+The SMC-based FK-Steering and DAS are likewise outperformed at an equal NFE budget, while requiring SDE-based sampling and substantially more reward calls.
+Finally, TRS with matched warm-up and top-$k$ selection but a fixed radius (i.e., without trust-region adaptation) is also inferior to full TRS (\Cref{tab:draw_bench_comprehensive}), isolating trust-region adaptation as an important component. \Cref{fig:exp:img:qualitative} shows some qualitative results and \Cref{fig:exp:text_to_image_scale} further illustrates the scaling trends from small to high budgets, where TRS generally scales best, whereas the other algorithms saturate earlier.
+Full hyperparameter configurations of all methods are displayed in Appendix~\ref{sec:app:hyper_params}.

 \newlength{\structcellwidth}

 \newlength{\molblockwidth} \newlength{\protblockwidth}